 • Shortlisted candidates will need to supply a letter of support from their school principal supporting their application.

-2. Well-developed communication and relationship building skills which will enable you to act as an ambassador for STEM and for the Girl Power program at your School (if selected, the student will be asked to demonstrate evidence of their initiative to the University).
+2. Good Communication and relationship building skills which will enable you to act as an ambassador for Engineering & IT and for the Girl Power program at your School (if selected, the student will be asked to demonstrate evidence of their initiative to the University)

-5. Ability to use initiative and be self-motivated and driven.
+5. Ability to work off your own initiative and be self-motivated and driven

-7. Proven leadership skills.
-Being part of an established network (i.e. school clubs, teams) that you are willing to share ideas with.
+1. Ability to demonstrate a broad range of interests and involvement in extracurricular activities Leadership skills.
+Being part of an established network (e.g. school clubs, teams) that you are willing to share ideas with.

 • Why are you recommending this student?